SciTools/iris/docs/src/further_topics/ugrid/partner_packages.rst

 Below you can learn more about the partner packages and how they are useful.
 Specifics of what operations would require their installation can be found in:
 :doc:`operations`.

+.. important:: **Experimental**

+        As with Iris' mesh support, these packages are still in the experimental stages.
+They would love your feedback, but as immature packages their API, documentation, test coverage and CI are still 'under construction'.

 `GeoVista`_